CartoDB/dataservices-api/doc/geocoding_functions.md

 ## IP Addresses Geocoder

-This function geocodes both IPv4, and IPv6, IP addresses and transforms them into point geometries.
+This function geocodes your data into point geometries for IP addresses.
 This is useful if you are analyzing location based data, based on a set of user's IP addresses.

 ### cdb_geocode_ipaddress_point(_ip_address text_)